2 of 4

 We'll sew sandwiches together side by side in horizontal rows.

 - Gather the first two blocks in the first row.
-Place the stacks wrong sides together, noting which edges should be connected.
+Place the stacks backing sides together, noting which edges should be connected.
 Sew along the aligned edges with a 1/2-inch seam allowance.

-- Add the next block, again placing wrong sides together.
+- Add the next block, again placing backing sides together.
 That might sound simple, but it can be difficult to break the traditional right sides together habit.